There are three ice walks in Alberta - and they all provide unforgettable experiences. Enjoy…

 On the day of the walk add a thermos with something warm to drink.
 In our climate I’m inclined to always carry a pair of icers so I can handle any trail.

 Shop: My favourite icers are made by a Vancouver company called Hillsound.
 Buy a pair here.
 I think it’s the best investment in winter gear you’ll make.
+I would also highly recommend a pair of lightweight hiking poles like these ones.

 Further reading on things to do in winter in Alberta